awslabs/dgl-ke/README.md

   <b>Figure</b>: DGL-KE vs Pytorch-BigGraph on Freebase
 </p>

 Learn more details with our [documentation](https://aws-dglke.readthedocs.io/en/latest/index.html)!
+If you are interested in the optimizations in DGL-KE, please check out [our paper](https://arxiv.org/abs/2004.08532) for more details.

 ### Cite